Episodes 58 & 59 : Guy of Warwick

 I hope you enjoy it.

-Spoiler free – I’ll add more as I do more episodes
+Spoiler free for unreleased episodes – I’ll add more as I finish the story

 Selected Sources